brycedorn/smart-pokedex/README.md

    - Tweak weight for API/words
    - Look for other libraries

-  - If we could maybe find one more (or more) datasets to add to documents would improve
-   - Get all pokedex entries

   - Normalize accuracy scores

   - Initial page load with spinning gif

-  - Search bar stay at top for consecutive searches
+  - [x] If we could maybe find one more (or more) datasets to add to documents would improve
+   - [x] Get all pokedex entries

   - [x] Add 'no results' thing instead of alert